Whilst recommendations vary, vets typically suggest that you should have your Chihuahua spayed or neutered between the ages of four and nine months.

 Smaller-breed dogs hit puberty earlier, so they can be safely neutered at a younger age.
 For this type of dog, the best time to is when he’s about one year old.
 Because the risks are so low for them, you can even neuter small-breed dogs before puberty.

-When should a dog get spayed?
+When should a male dog be neutered?